realkenlee/RepData_PeerAssessment1/PA1_template.md

 ![](figure/unnamed-chunk-13-1.png)

-It turns out, the imputation has shifted the data to the lower end.
+It turns out, the imputation added values in the low 1000 range.
+One observes a boost in the 2nd column.
 Now, we will look at the mean and median to see if there is any difference:

 ```r
 print("Original data")